dubeyrahul/data_engineering_nanodegree/data_pipeline_airflow/README.md

 Verified with: `airflow version` that 1.10.10 is installed

+## Run instructions:
+Copy the dags and operators to ~/airflow/dags and ~/airflow/plugins or wherever your airflow home directory is located.
+In this repo, this is done via the copy_dags.sh script.
+This should be run from current directory.

-Initialize meta-db to store airflow dag runs info:
+Then, initialize meta-db to store airflow dag runs info:
-Ran `airflow initdb` (note official doc says: `airflow db init` which is not a valid command)

-Now `airflow webserver` to start the airflow UI
+Run `airflow initdb` (note official doc says: `airflow db init` which is not a valid command) Run `airflow webserver` to start the airflow UI and `airflow scheduler` to run the scheduler to run the pipeline.